-Primary goals of Radius’ Research and Evaluation Department (RRED) is to conduct and support clinically relevant applied research that will benefit assessment and treatment services; our goal is to provide agencies working with similar client groups with research that informs clinical practice.
-Specifically, with respect to research, we currently focus on understand social, emotional, and behavioural needs of all our client groups.
+Primary goals of Radius’ Research and Evaluation Department is to conduct and support clinically relevant applied research that will benefit assessment and counselling services; our goal is to provide agencies working with similar client groups with research that informs clinical practice.
+Specifically, with respect to research, we currently focus on understanding social, emotional, and behavioural needs of all our client groups.

-It is important to us that Radius’ research benefits not only our own clients, but has a national and international impact on services for children, youth, and families.
+It is important to us that Radius’ research benefits not only the clients that we provide service to, but has a national and international impact on services for children, youth, and families.
 To have this desired reach, we believe that wide dissemination and clinically relevant interpretations should be easily accessible.
 Therefore, we are committed to publishing our work in easily accessible and open access forums and we provide various opportunities for service providers to access our research.

 Research Priorities & Goals

-Radius’ research department endeavours to conduct studies related to all of our client groups, including individuals and families.
+Radius’ research department endeavours to conduct studies related to all of the client groups that we work with, including individuals and families.
 Our focus is on applied research that informs interventions and programming as well as answers important questions that contribute to greater understanding of each client group.
-Currently, Our projects reflect our priorities and include both short- and long-term studies.
+Currently, our projects reflect our priorities and include both short-term and long-term studies.
 The following information provides an overview of our recent, current, and completed research studies, and documentation produced for each of our primary client groups.